Recipe

 Eight Now for the drizzle

-Juice both lemons and mix this with the demerara sugar and the closing lemon zest.
-Leave the cake within the tin, and poke small holes evenly everywhere in the top, then pour over the drizzle bit by bit, anticipating it be absorbed earlier than adding any more.
-Leave the cake to cool in its tin before turning out.
+Juice both lemons and mix this with the demerara sugar and the lemon zest.
+Leave the cake within the tin, and poke small holes evenly everywhere in the top, then pour over the drizzle bit by bit, anticipating it will be absorbed earlier than adding any more.
+Leave the cake to cool in its tin before turning it out.

 Related posts